top of page

 • Documentation & Information Center: Focuses on usability, searchability, and accessibility, with less emphasis on high-performance data processing.

-Similarities Between Database Management and Documentation & Information Center
+Similarities between Database Management and Documentation & Information Center

 1. Information Organization: